mbloch/mapshaper/docs/development/label-tool-design.md

   with itself as the click target.
 A menu dismissed with Escape and nothing else keeps the focus until the next panel click or click on the label, which is how a focused menu behaves anywhere.

+While the caret is in one of the panel's fields **the keyboard belongs to that field**, which the size fields did for themselves and the rest of the panel now does in one handler.
+Without it a Backspace typed into a measure field takes back the last knot of a curve being drawn, and an Escape disarms the tool rather than leaving the field — silently, since the tool consumes the key before the panel sees it.
+The cost is that a browser shortcut in a field, such as undo, is the field's rather than the application's, which is what those shortcuts mean in a text field anywhere else.

+Enter and Escape are what finish with a field: Enter keeps what was typed, and the field's own `change` handler applies it as focus leaves; Escape puts back what the panel was showing, which is also what stops that handler from firing on the way out.
+Both then release focus.

+The rules that are not about the label being typed into live in `gui-panel-focus.mjs` — `claimFieldKeys()` and `releasePanelFocus()` — because the layer style panel has the same shape of controls and the same two problems.
+It has nothing to hand the keyboard back to, so a field finished with there gives it up altogether.

 The session is published through `gui.state.label_text_session` (`gui-label-style-state.mjs`): `{id, refocus, refresh}`, set when a session opens